 Capitalization Rate = Net Operating Income / Current Market Value of Property

 So, you would begin by figuring out the NOI:

 - Add up all revenue streams to get the property’s gross income.
 If you’re looking at a multifamily rental property, you would want to add up each tenant’s annual rent.

-- Add up all of the property’s expenses: Figure out the annual cost of property taxes, insurance, utilities, repairs, maintenance, administrative and management fees and add these costs together.
+- Add up all the property’s expenses: Figure out the annual cost of property taxes, insurance, utilities, repairs, maintenance, administrative and management fees and add these costs.

 - Factor in potential vacancies: While you should look at your market to see what local vacancy rates are, you can also assume a vacancy average of 10%.
 So, take your annual rental income and subtract it by 10% (or whatever the market vacancy rate is in your area).

 - Take the result and subtract the rest of the property’s expenses, which will give you the property’s NOI.

 Once you have the NOI:

 - Calculate the cap rate: Divide the NOI by the property’s current market value: Remember, the current market value is the property’s purchase price.

 Perform this calculation, and you’ll get a sense of what type of returns a property may generate, how long it will take to recover your investment, and the relative risk associated with investing in any given piece of real estate.